rwaldron/tc39-notes/es8/2017-03/mar-21.md

 AWB: Put it on the agenda for the next meeting.

-AWB:  If you're a person coming back in two years and you say "here's a thing that TC39 is working on an put it on a shelf—why is it being revived?"
+AWB:  If you're a person coming back in two years and you say "here's a thing that TC39 is working on and put it on a shelf—why is it being revived?"

 DE: Right, so I'll write a document explaining that.

-AK: Here's the thing, can we make a change sooner or later.
-There's no point in holding devs in a state where they think somethings happening, but it's not.
+AK: Here's the thing, can we make a change sooner or later?
+There's no point in holding devs in a state where they think something's happening, but it's not.

 MPT: The move to stage 1 removes the community concern.